 SECTION 5.
-APPLICATION FOR REGISTRATION: FORM, FEE, AND
+APPLICATION FOR REGISTRATION: FORM, FEE, AND ACCOMPANYING DOCUMENTS.

-ACCOMPANYING DOCUMENTS.

-(a) An application for registration as a provider must be in a form prescribed by the administrator.

-(b) Subject to Section 32(f), an application for registration as a provider must be accompanied by:

-- (1) the fee established by the administrator; - (2) the bond required by Section 13; - (3) identification of all trust accounts required by Section 22 and an irrevocable consent authorizing the administrator to review and examine the trust accounts;
+- (a) An application for registration as a provider must be in a form prescribed by the administrator. - (b) Subject to adjustment of dollar amounts pursuant to Section 32(f), an application for registration as a provider must be accompanied by: - (1) the fee established by the administrator; - (2) the bond required by Section 13; - (3) identification of all trust accounts required by Section 22 and an irrevocable consent authorizing the administrator to review and examine the trust accounts; - (4) evidence of insurance in the amount of \$250,000: